-Prior to connecting any wires to the controller, be sure you have a system wiring diagram to use as a reference (see figure 2).
-Guessing at polarity and connection points is not worth the risk of potential product damage and/or personal injury.
+Prior to connecting any wires to the controller be sure you have a system wiring diagram to use as a reference.
+Generic system wiring diagrams are included in this manual for your convenience.
+(See Figures 2 and 3) Guessing at polarity and connection points is not worth the risk of potential product damage and/or personal injury.

 Ensure the wire sizes are of adequate diameter (gauge) to minimize voltage drop.
 Please refer to a DC voltage loss table or call your SunPumps dealer for assistance.
-Wire gauge being too small will cause excessive voltage losses to the motor and will reduce the flow rate of the pump.